SophieDeBenedetto/stream_chat/blog.md

 end
 ```

 Our event handler needs to fetch the previous batch of messages from the database and prepend each of those messages to the stream.
-We do have a context function available to us for queries for n messages older than a given ID, `Chat.get_previous_n_messages/2`, but we have one problem.
+We do have a context function available to us to query for n messages older than a given ID: `Chat.get_previous_n_messages/2`, but we have one problem.
 Since LiveView does not store stream data in the socket, we have no way of knowing what the ID of the currently loaded oldest message is.
 So, we can't query for messages _older_ than that one.
 We need to store awareness of this "oldest message" ID in the socket.
 Let's fix that now and then we'll return to our event handler.

 When do we have access to the oldest message in the stream?
-When we query for the messages to add to the initial stream in our `handle_params` callback.
-So, at that time we should grab the oldest message and store its ID in socket assigns.
+When we query for the messages to add to the initial stream in our `handle_params/3` callback.
+At that time, we should grab the oldest message and store its ID in socket assigns.
 Here's our updated `handle_params` function:

 ```elixir
 def handle_params(%{"id" => id}, _uri, %{assigns: %{live_action: :show}} = socket) do